jtrebosc/JTutils/README.txt

 1)install folder JTutils to a destination directory DESTDIR

-2) Install a working python + numpy environment (tested with anaconda/miniconda on MacOSX and windows)
-    3.1) download miniconda (python 2 or 3) at https://docs.conda.io/en/latest/miniconda.html
-    3.2) run the minicobda installer (100-200Mb)
+2) Install a working python + numpy environment (tested with anaconda/miniconda on Linux, MacOSX and windows) 3.1) download miniconda (python 2 or 3) at https://docs.conda.io/en/latest/miniconda.html 3.2) run the miniconda installer (100-200Mb)

-3) In Topspin preferences, set [DESTDIR]/JTutils/TSpy as scanned directory for python script
+3) In Topspin preferences, set [DESTDIR]/JTutils/TSpy as scanned directory for python script then restart topspin

 4) run setup_JTutils in topspin : if report does not point out problem, everything should work